SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/src/test/act/TESTING_WORKFLOWS.md

 ### Missing Secrets

 If your workflow fails due to missing secrets, ensure your `src/test/act/secrets.env` file includes all required secrets.

+### Authentication Issues

+When running GitHub Actions locally, you may encounter authentication errors when the workflow tries to clone GitHub repositories.
+This is expected behavior in a local testing environment.

+If you need to resolve these issues, you can:

+1. Provide a valid GitHub token in your secrets file
+2. Configure Git credential helper for HTTPS authentication
+3. Use SSH authentication for GitHub

 ### Platform/Architecture Issues